bigdoods/ifc-tech.org/docs/reference.md

 ---
 In the reference section, you can find reference documentation for IFC model schema, schema-languages and a glossary of design docs.

 Each release may be shown as a normalized version number and/or using existing notation.
-The table below summarizes IFC normalized version with equivalent notation in chronological order of release.
+The table below summarizes IFC normalized version with equivalent notation in chronological order of release:

 <table>
   <thead>